Step-by-Step

 • Surgery is performed under a general anaesthetic, so you will be asleep during the procedure.
 It takes around an hour.

-• A surgeon, will make a small cut behind your ear.
+• A small cut is made behind your ear, measuring about 6cm.

-• The implant is placed under the skin, and a thin wire is put inside your inner ear (the cochlea).
-This will involve drilling bone behind your ear.
+• We access the inner ear through the mastoid.
+The implant is then placed under the skin, and the electrode array is gently placed inside your inner ear (the cochlea).

 After Surgery:

-• You will go home on the same day and should keep the wound dry.
+• You will be able to go home on the same day, and you should keep the wound dry for 10 days.

 What Are the Risks of Cochlear Implant Surgery?

-Like any surgery, cochlear implant surgery has some risks, but serious problems are rare.
+Like any surgery, cochlear implant surgery carries risks, but serious complications are rare.
 Here are the most common risks:

-After surgery, you might feel dizzy for a short time, but this usually gets better.
+After surgery, you might feel dizzy for a short time, but this usually settles down.
+Very occasionally imbalance can persist and be problematic (<1%).

 Sometimes, food might taste different for a while.